joshshipton/joshshipton.com/create/posts/cell_disease.md

 ----------

 ### [Simulation Link](https://www.joshshipton.com/projects/cellular-automata-disease.html)
 I was watching this [video](https://www.youtube.com/watch?v=p3lsYlod5OU&t=3889s) when the guest started talking about [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton).
-Earlier in the year I wasted quite a few hours on [this site](https://playgameoflife.com/) playing around with guns, spaceships and other kinds of automata.
+Earlier in the year I wasted quite a few hours on [this site](https://playgameoflife.com/) playing around with gliders, spaceships, ladders and other kinds of automata.

 With more time on my hands I decided I wanted to play around and learn more about cellular automata.
 I have no idea why I find them so fascinating but I could watch them for hours.
 During the course of development for this project I lost a lot of time starting and re-running the simulation.
 There's something about such simple rules being able to create such vivid patterns that creates a psychedelic experience.